kylenrich24/Bootstrap.v4/README.md

 # Bootstrap.v4 🚀
 <img src="https://blog.templatetoaster.com/wp-content/uploads/2019/09/What-is-Bootstrap-Facebook.png" height="500" width="1000">
-<p>Bootstrap is an HTML, CSS and JS framework for developing responsive, mobile-first projects on the web 🎉🎉🎉 .</p>
+<p>Bootstrap is an HTML, CSS and JS framework for developing responsive, mobile-first projects on the web.</p>
 <p>DOCS: https://getbootstrap.com/docs/4.3/components/alerts/ 📋</p>
 <p>There are 2 ways to use Bootstrap 🔧:</p>
 <ul>